 Keep in mind that New York isn’t warm all year round.
 If you try to visit a New York beach after early September, you’re bound to be freezing.
 Plan your beach trips wisely!

 New York City is only an expensive place to visit if you overpay for attractions.
-With few exceptions, it’s safe to say that you shouldn’t drop money on anything that a New Yorker wouldn’t pay for!
+With few exceptions, it’s safe to say that you shouldn’t drop money on anything that a New Yorker wouldn’t pay for so be sure to add these fun free things to do in New York City to your travel plans!

 Like to travel but don’t like to spend a fortune when you do?
-Like the city?
+Like to spend time in the city?